Family Nurse Practitioner

 Your compassion as a nurse is what will make you the preferred choice among families seeking something more from their healthcare experience.
-As a Family Nurse Practitioner, you'll have the ability to see patients independently from a physician, offering exceptional care and prescribing medications and treatment options suited to each unique situation.
+As a Family Nurse Practitioner, you'll offer exceptional care to the patient, prescribing medications and treatment options suited to each unique situation.

 A nurse in the DNP program is prepared with the knowledge, skills and clinical experiences necessary to diagnose and treat individuals across their lifespans, providing ambulatory care within an outpatient clinic in both urban and rural settings.

 The BSN to DNP program requires a nurse to complete a total of 75 credit hours.
 Of this, 57 credit hours can be obtained via synchronous and asynchronous online learning and 18 credit hours (1,080 contact hours) are devoted to clinical practice.
 Clinical practice requirements are completed in a preceptor experience.

 A full-time student in the DNP program can graduate in 36 months; a part-time student can finish in four to five years.

 - Curriculum integrates scientific knowledge, nursing practice, and concepts.

 - Program concludes with the nurse completing an evidence-based capstone project centered on the application and assessment of a healthcare topic in a community or patient practice.

 - Our faculty bring broad experiences in advanced clinical practice, leadership and education.